-One of the most important duties that we each have as worshippers is to do all that is in our power to see that a proper decorum and atmosphere is maintained so that all of the congregation is able to pray sincerely, peacefully and meaningfully.
+One of the most important duties that we each have as worshipers is to do all that is in our power to see that a proper decorum and atmosphere is maintained so that all of the congregation is able to pray sincerely, peacefully and meaningfully.
 Upon entering the Cathedral, at all times, but especially during services an individual should remember that he or she is in the House of God.
 Reverence and good manners are required so as not to disturb those who are already engaged in prayer, but, even more importantly, as an expression of sincere faith and awareness of the presence of the Lord.
 Should you require assistance during service, please contact one of the Parish Council members who service as ushers.

 The Cathedral kindly asks for all congregants and guests to refrain from chewing gum or using any mobile devices during the service (phone, text or email) and to switch them to silent upon entering the narthex.
 Also please refrain from unnecessary conversation – should you have questions or need assistance, please contact one of the ushers or parish council members (who will be denoted by their name tags).
-Finally for all, please reframe from slouching or crossing your legs during the service – should small children need a break, please ask the ushers for directions to the rest rooms or waiting room attached to the narthex.
+Finally for all, please refrain from slouching or crossing your legs during the service – should small children need a break, please ask the ushers for directions to the rest rooms or waiting room attached to the narthex.

 The Cathedral encourages congregants and visitors to dress conservatively.
 For men, we encourage wearing a suit and tie or a sports jackets and slacks with a tie.
 For women, we encourage covering the shoulders and refraining from skirt lengths above the knee.
 Also for women, please blot lipstick before venerating icons, receiving communion, kissing the cross, or kissing the clergyman’s hand.